Shiwalik Hills were formed by the accumulation of conglomerates (sand, stone, silt, gravel, debris etc.).

 The Himalayan mountains are a natural defense barrier.

 But the Chinese aggression on India in 1962 has reduced the defense significance of the Himalayan mountains.

 Rivers that feed nearly half a billion population of India originate in Himalayas.

-Due to its natural topography and swift flowing perennial rivers, the Himalayan region offers several natural sites with great hydroelectric power generation potential.
+Due to its natural topography and swift flowing perennial rivers, the Himalayan mountains region offers several natural sites with great hydroelectric power generation potential.

 Many hydroelectric power plants have already been constructed.